 Also of interest is that St. Helens has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in St. Helens is that it can take a long time to commute to work.
 In St. Helens, the average commute to work is 32.62 minutes, which is quite a bit higher than the national average.

-The citizens of St. Helens are slightly less educated than the national average of 21.84% for the average city or town: 16.21% of adults in St. Helens have a bachelor's degree or advanced degree
+The percentage of adults in St. Helens with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.80% of adults in St. Helens have a bachelor's degree or advanced degree.

 St. Helens is a somewhat ethnically-diverse city.
 The people who call St. Helens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Helens residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Helens include Irish, English, Italian, and French .
+Important ancestries of people in St. Helens include German, Irish, English, Italian, and European.

 The most common language spoken in St. Helens is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Italian and Spanish.